Duy22/Enigmava/README.md

 This project must be terminated on December 21st 2015.

-Anyone can use the sources or participate to the project.
+Feel free to use the sources or participate to the project.

 Have Fun ! :)